Office of Special Counsel for Immigration Related Unfair Employment Practices, Civil Rights Division, U.S. Department of Justice.

 a.
 Evidence of in-depth knowledge of the goals and objectives of the project.
 (10 points)

-b.
+c.
 Selection and definition of the intended audience(s) for the campaign, and the factors that support the selection, including special needs, and the applicant's qualifications to reach effectively the intended audience(s).
-(15 points)
+(10 points)

-c.
+d.
 A cost-effective campaign strategy for educating employers and/or members of the protected class, with a justification for the choice of strategy, including the degree to which the campaign has prevented immigration related unfair employment practices and has reached individuals with such claims.
-(15 points)
+(10 points)

 2. Administrative Capability (20 points)

 b.
-Evidence that the applicant can implement the campaign, and complete the evaluation component within the time lines provided.
+Evidence that the applicant can implement the campaign, and complete Start Printed Page 13586the evaluation component within the time lines provided.
 (10 points)

 OSC's experience during previous grant cycles has shown that a number of applicants choose to apply as a consortium of individual entities; or, if applying individually, propose the use of subcontractors to undertake certain limited functions.
 It is essential that these applicants demonstrate the proven management capability and experience to ensure that, as lead agency, they will be directly accountable for the successful implementation, completion, and evaluation of the project.